jistok/gpdb-kafka-go/README.md

 in parallel, to ingest data.

 ## Why Go?
-* I am trying to learn Go.
+* I am trying to learn Go and Kafka (maybe this is also a caveat).
 * Go builds a single, statically linked binary, which has all its dependencies built in, which makes it simpler to install than, say, a Python or Java program.

 ## What's Required to Get This Running?